martin-eden/Embedded-me_FrequencyGenerator/Readme.md

 (2025-09)

 Frequency generator.
+ATmega328/P

+## Details

 Generates square wave with 50% duty cycle.

-It's main use is generate 38 kHz for infrared emitter.
+Used to generate 38 kHz for infrared emitter.

+Implementation uses pin 3 for output (and counter 3).

-Implementation produces perfect timing when frequency is divisor of 2000000.
+Produces perfect timing when frequency is divisor of 2000000.

 Minimum frequency ~ 8 kHz.
 Maximum frequency 1 MHz.

 ## Code